greenelab/czi-seed-rfa/manuscript.md

 during sample preprocessing, prior to gene-level quantification.
 This will enable in-line annotation of cell types and states and identification of novel features as samples are being processed.
-We will implement and evaluate techniques to learn and transfer shared low-dimensional representations between read-based data (e.g., kmer representations) and quantified samples, so that samples where either quantified or read data is available can be used for search and annotation [@1FQXRCgqZ].
+We will implement and evaluate techniques to learn and transfer shared low-dimensional representations between raw or lightly processed data (e.g., kmer representations or UMI-graphs) and quantified samples, so that samples where either quantified or raw data are available can be used for search and annotation [@1FQXRCgqZ].

 Similarly to the approach by which comparisons to a reference genomes can identify specific